-From JR Saga Station, take the JR Nagasaki Line to either Kanzaki Station (9 min) or Yoshinogari Koen Station (12 min), then walk about 15 minutes to the park.
+From Saga Station, take the JR Nagasaki Line to either Kanzaki Station (9 minutes) or Yoshinogari Koen Station (12 minutes), then walk for about 15 minutes to the park.

 Yoshinogari Historical Park